Stimsims/pies/src/pages/blog/2018-10-15-seasonal-vegetables.md

   - produce
   - ingredient
 thumbnail: /images/bellpeppersfield.jpg
-thumbnailAlt: bell peppers growing in the field
+thumbnailAlt: bell peppers growing in the field2
-menuitemtitle: Steak and Kidney Pie
-menuitemdesc: ''
 ---
 Check out farmer Abbot's field of capsicums.
 A pie inspired by these bell's is being roasted as this is written.